Voice Recognition Gets Smarter Than Ever

 Gesture Typing Gets Supernatural Powers

-Swipe typing has been around for years, but 2025 keyboards have turned gesture typing into something approaching telepathy.
-The prediction accuracy for complex words and technical terms has improved dramatically, making gesture typing viable for professional communication.
+Swipe typing has been around for years, but 2026 keyboards have turned gesture typing into something approaching telepathy.
+The prediction accuracy for complex words and technical terms has improved dramatically, making gesture typing viable for professional communication, including medical documentation, legal correspondence, and technical writing that once required precise tap-typing.

 Path prediction has become incredibly sophisticated.
 The keyboard now anticipates not just your next word, but your next three or four words based on your swiping pattern.
 This means you can gesture through entire phrases without lifting your finger, and the keyboard fills in the gaps with impressive accuracy.